- I’ve never advertised online before. How does it work?

 What preparation should I do before booking an advertising campaign?

-First you should be clear about the profile of the type of person you are trying to reach.
+First you should be clear about the type of person you are trying to reach.
 This can include things like.

 - Whether they have a Self-Managed Super Fund (SMSF)